 Why Choose Blepharoplasty?

-There are several reasons one would perform a cosmetic reconstructive surgery like blepharoplasty.
+There are several reasons one would perform a cosmetic reconstructive surgery like blepharoplasty in Beverly Hills.
 Foremost, it can make patients look years younger and more vibrant by opening the eyes and creating a more alert and awake resting expression.
 It can also improve vision if the excess skin of the upper eye interferes with the patient’s ability to see.

 Eyelid surgery can significantly raise a patient’s self-esteem and help them to feel more confident in social situations.
 Each patient has their own reasons for choosing blepharoplasty, but the most common reason is to look younger and slow down the rate of future aging in the eye area.